 Greek Omelette is a classic Greek egg recipe loaded with spinach and feta cheese.
-It comes together in under 10 minutes and is great to serve for breakfast or brunch.
-Here is how to make a Greek-Style omelette recipe with feta cheese.
+It comes together in under 10 minutes and is great to serve for breakfast or brunch (keto-friendly, gluten-free).

 About This Recipe

-Greek Omelette is a delicious Greek-style egg recipe that is quick to make, nutritious, and filling.
+Greek Omelette with Feta Cheese is a delicious Greek-style egg recipe that is quick to make, nutritious, and filling.

 This healthy and wholesome omelette comes together in under 10 minutes using simple ingredients.